 6. Fénétra, a cake inherited from Roman times

-It’s a must-see for tourists visiting the pink city!
-But the people of Toulouse won’t be denied a good meal either Fénétra on occasion.
-Already baked in Roman times, the almonds, meringue and preserved lemons that make up this cake continue to delight us to this day!
+It’s a must for tourists visiting the pink city!
+But Toulousans don’t shy away from a good Fénétra either.
+Already baked in Roman times, its almonds, meringue and preserved lemons continue to delight us to this day!

 📍 Pâtisserie Conté – 37, Rue Croix Baragnon – 31000 Toulouse